Why should we be interested in the myths of long ago?

 Gwydion – Welsh trickster

 There is a character in the Welsh epic cycle the Mabinogion, called Gwydion.
-He is a magician and storyteller and the king’s nephew and is powerful and talented.
+He is a magician and storyteller and the king’s nephew as well as being powerful and talented.
 He is also a terrible mischief maker and stirs up trouble wherever he goes.
-Gwydion the gift of the gab and lets other people think his words mean one thing when, in fact, he is going to do another.
+Gwydion has the gift of the gab and lets other people think his words mean one thing when, in fact, he is going to do another.
 He does not act out of a sense of greed or gain but just for the fun of doing it.
 In many ways he does good things.
 For example he goes to the Otherworld and brings back great and magical treasures.
-However he also rescues Lleu (a kind of sun god) who has been stabbed with a spear and transformed into an eagle.
+He also rescues Lleu (a kind of sun god) who has been stabbed with a spear and transformed into an eagle.
 Gwydion searches for him and eventually finds him sheltering, emaciated and near death, at the top of an oak tree.
-Gwydion sings a song, praising the tree that shelters Lleu, and slowly and painfully the eagle comes down to Gwydion’s arms.
+He sings a song, praising the tree that shelters Lleu, and slowly and painfully the eagle comes down to Gwydion’s arms.

-This is a beautiful and touching moment but this is a character who also deliberately starts a war so that his brother can have is wicked way with one of the king’s most important maidservants.
-He is punished in ways that would make your eyes water but never seems to learn his lesson or mend his ways.
+This is a beautiful and touching moment but he is a character who also deliberately starts a war so that his brother can have his wicked way with one of the king’s most important maidservants.
+Gwydion is punished in ways that would make your eyes water but never seems to learn his lesson or mend his ways.
 He is a fascinating and compelling character and I am lucky enough to be telling his story in the show Dreaming the Night Field.

 Mythology is still important – and for Grown-ups